purdue-cap/pldi-2020-artifacts/ReadMe.md

 Available Solvers are `dryadsynth, cvc4, loopinvgen, eusolver`

-Avaiable tracks are `CLIA, INV, General`
+Available tracks are `CLIA, INV, General`

 Most of the flags are more configurable behavior and you could just use the default version.